 Static methods are functions that are associated with a class, but do not necessarily operate on class objects.
 These methods do not require an instance of the class to be referenced during invocation of the method, but typically perform operations in a way specific to the class.
 See Static Methods

 Abstract methods define a class that cannot be instantiated itself, but serves as a way to define a common interface used by numerous subclasses.
 Classes that contain abstract methods are often referred to as interfaces.
-See Abstract Classes for more information and examples.
+See Abstract Classes and Class Members for more information and examples.

 You cannot define property access or conversion methods as local functions, nested functions, or separately in their own files.
 Class constructors and package-scoped functions must use the unqualified name in the function definition; do not include the package name in the function definition statement.